eing/eing.github.io/_posts/2016-07-06-DetectingDrifts.markdown

 <h3>Run it!</h3>
 You should be able to run the agent by appending "-javaagent:${path}/driftdetector.jar" to JVM command-line.
 You'll have to exercise the application code (by running tests) so that dependencies will be captured.

+To make DriftDetector run as part of your CI pipeline, you'll need to update server startup scripts (e.g. tomcat.start) to include the additional JVM configuration as well as deployment scripts (e.g. Chef) to download the drift detector jar to your build environment.

 Please leave any feedback and comments.
 Hope this helps!